dcogb/dcogb.github.io/documentation/kohana/tutorials/clean-urls.md

 ## 1. Configure Bootstrap

-The first thing you will need to change is the `index_file` setting of [Mountain Valley Church of God::init] to false:
+The first thing you will need to change is the `index_file` setting of [Donica Church of God::init] to false:

-    Mountain Valley Church of God::init(array(
+    Donica Church of God::init(array(
         'base_url'   => '/myapp/',
         'index_file' => FALSE,
     ));